Buddhism, Wheels and Repetitions

 DEVELOPMENT OF THE MEANINGS OF DUKKHA AND SUKKHA

-It would be understandable if Dukkha was used for anything which went wrong – in a practical or emotional context, and Sukkha for when it was going well.
 When food tasted good it was Sukkha, when the beans burnt it was Dukkha.
-Dukkha was in all probability used as a swear word; Sukkha was happiness or contentment, after a good day when everything went well – ahhh Sukkha.
+Sukkha was happiness or contentment, after a good day when everything went well – ahhh Sukkha.
+Whereas Dukkha was in all probability also used as a swear word.

-Please continue with Buddhism, The First Noble Truth (long version)
+Please continue with Buddha's First Noble Truth

 Back to Chapter Four : Buddhism and Wheels